zelanko/sql-docs.ru-ru/docs/relational-databases/search/full-text-search.md

     ```
     SELECT product_id
     FROM products
-    WHERE CONTAINS(product_description, ”Snap Happy 100EZ” OR FORMSOF(THESAURUS,’Snap Happy’) OR ‘100EZ’)
+    WHERE CONTAINS(product_description, "Snap Happy 100EZ" OR FORMSOF(THESAURUS,'Snap Happy') OR '100EZ')
     AND product_cost < 200 ;
     ```